Being Real! Can You Get Pregnant From Period Sex?

-Your menstrual cycle is the time from one period (or bleeding days) until he next period.
+Your menstrual cycle is the time from one period (or bleeding days) until the next period.

-For women, the average length of a cycle ranges from 25 - 35 days with most of us averaging at about 28 days cycle length.
+For women, the average length of a cycle ranges from 25 – 35 days, with most of us averaging about 28 days cycle length.

 Now this is where the story can get complicated and how you could get pregnant from period sex:

 Now the fact is that for most of those who do practice period sex, pregnancy is unlikely, but it IS possible, and this makes the method UNRELIABLE for birth control.

 So, when someone tells you that you can avoid getting pregnant from period sex – before you go ahead, know YOUR cycle!